vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Prefabs Referencing Components.md

 ## Prefabs Referencing In-Scene Components
 :::info
-Assets cannot directly refer to Objects in scenes
+Assets cannot directly refer to Objects in Scenes
 :::

-If you want a prefab to refer to components in the scene, create a serialized reference to that component and pass it to the newly instanced prefab wherever you are instancing it.
+If you want a prefab to refer to components in the Scene, create a serialized reference to that component and pass it to the newly instanced prefab wherever you are instancing it.

 #### Example
 <<Code/Variables/Instancing Prefabs.rtf>>